jack-emo/EmoRubik/README.md

 A fully functional 3x3x3 Rubik's cube created with Processing's software sketchbook as well as Object Oriented Java.

 ### Usage:
-Download Processing Software Sketchbook and open Rubikscube.pde.
+Download The latest version of [Processing Software Sketchbook](https://processing.org/download) and open "Rubikscube.pde".

 ### Features:
 * A fully functional 3x3x3 Rubik's cube that can turn the front/back/up/down/left/right layers.